-The image shows the front cover of the "ACTRIS access and service policy" document.
-The cover is white with a green header bar.
-The ACTRIS logo is at the top left, followed by the text "Exploring the Atmosphere".
-The title "ACTRIS access and service policy" is in the center.
-Below it, the text "Prepared by: ACTRIS ERIC Head Office", "Approved: 1st ACTRIS ERIC General Assembly", and the date "6th June 2023".
-A "Contents" table of contents is on the right, and a box at the bottom left lists "Approved by Interim ACTRIS Council in 2018" and "Approval at 1st ACTRIS ERIC General Assembly in 2023".
-The bottom of the cover has the ACTRIS website address: "ACTRIS - The Aerosol, Clouds and Trace Gases Research Infrastructure (www.actris.eu)".
+The image shows the cover of the "ACTRIS access and service policy" document.
+The cover features the ACTRIS logo at the top left, followed by the text "ACTRIS access and service policy".
+Below this, it says "Prepared by: ACTRIS ERIC Head Office", "Approved: 1st ACTRIS ERIC General Assembly", and the date "6th June 2023".
+The "Contents" section is listed, and a box at the bottom right states "✓ Approved by Interim ACTRIS Council in 2018" and "✓ Approval at 1st ACTRIS ERIC General Assembly in 2023".
+The bottom of the cover includes the text "ACTRIS - The Aerosol, Clouds and Trace Gases Research Infrastructure (www.actris.eu)".